-Model type Eval dataset PSNR (个) SSIM (个) LPIPS (↓)
+Model type Eval data PSNR (个) SSIM (个) LPIPS (↓)

 custom v3_RAW_noisy Pepper 13.56 0.53 0.49

 pretrained Pepper 12.45 0.54 0.57

 custom v2 no_ccm_wb_gain Pepper 13.04 0.44 0.52

 custom v3_RAW_noisy EarthCam 11.71 0.53 0.68

 pretrained EarthCam 13.31 0.63 0.69

 custom v2 no_ccm_wb_gain EarthCam 12.31 0.63 0.73

-Table 6.5: Comparison of LLFlow models trained on our datasets Pepper and EarthCam.
-Here we have tested the three best performing models from Table 6.2, to understand the cross-dataset performance, and have a better conclusive result of which one to be preferred.
+Table 6.5: Comparison of LLFlow models trained on our data Pepper and EarthCam.
+Here we have tested the three best performing models from Table 6.2, to understand the cross-data performance.

 Table 6.3 lists the models which has the best mean performance across all the modifications of the LOL dataset.
-We found different evaluation metrices gave us different results, and we got 3 models which are the best in terms of "PSNR", "SSIM" and "LPIPS".
+We found different evaluation metrics gave us different results, and we got 3 models which are the best in terms of "PSNR", "SSIM" and "LPIPS".
 Therefore, we had to resort to other quantitative methods like standard deviation and variance to understand which model would be the ideal one for our scenario.
 Applying that we found, that the "custom v3_RAW_noisy" model is more consistent than other models.
 Our results on a handful of images from the Pepper robot also made us believe that our way of evaluation in the previous experimental section was in the right direction.
 Results on the EarthCam dataset (from Table 6.5) may not be very related to our low-light image enhancement work, but it definitely helps us in better understanding the network behavior.